IgniteUI/igniteui-angular/README.md

 ## Adding IgniteUI for Angular to Existing Project

-Including the `igniteui-angular` package to your project:
+Including the `igniteui-angular` and `igniteui-cli` packages to your project:

 ```
 ng add igniteui-angular